olifrost/olifrost.github.io/_posts/2018-08-21-russian-hacker.md

 Russian hackers, they say, are spreading lies that ruin the world.

-But if lies got us in this, maybe they could get us out too.
+But if lies got us into this, maybe they could get us out too.

 I decided to become a Russian hacker myself, and see what I could do.